 Arthur Streeton was born in 1867 near Geelong, Victoria.
 His family moved to Melbourne, and from 1882 to 1888 Streeton attended evening classes at the National Gallery of Victoria School of Design, where he participated in plein-air painting excursions to Heidelberg.

 Streeton joined artists’ camps at Box Hill and Eaglemont in the late 1880s, together with Tom Roberts, Frederick McCubbin and Charles Conder.
 In about 1897, he sailed for Europe, spending time in Cairo and Italy before settling in London in 1899.
+He returned to Melbourne in the 1920s where he lived until his death in 1943.

 Discussion Questions